Skip to content

 Traditional uses of the plant

-An important aspect of harvesting (also known as wild-crafting) is to be in reciprocity with the land and people and to harvest with care and respect.
-As a settler on the unceded territory of the Squamish Nation and Coast Salish people, I am acutely aware of the importance of respecting the land, building relationship with the plant, (and people), and only taking what I need.
-In addition, there are ethical ways to harvest that will still allow bees to pollinate and rose hips to form.
-For example, as I gather, I always leave a couple of petals on the pistil (the centre) to ensure I am supporting the life cycle of the plant.
-What feels aligned for me is offering my hair, which like flowers, grows on me and can be plucked like a petal.
-I also love scattering dried flowers on the ground as an offering gift to Mother Earth in gratitude for her abundance and blessings.
+An important aspect of harvesting (also known as wildcrafting) is to be in reciprocity with the land and people and to harvest with care and respect.
+As a settler on the unceded territory of the Squamish Nation and Coast Salish people, I am acutely aware of the importance of honouring the land, building relationships with the plants, (and people), and only harvesting what I need.
+Building relationship takes time.
+It is more about listening than anything.
+Spending time in nature in silence and simplicity, listening to the wind and taking in the aroma of the trees warmed by the sun.
+When seeking permission, trusting what you hear and see when communing with nature as well as respecting the answer you receive is essential.
+If you are ever in doubt whether you have permission, that is likely your answer.
+In addition, there are ethical ways to gather and harvest that will still allow bees to pollinate and rose hips to form.
+When I harvest, I gently remove a couple of petals, always leaving petals as well as the centre (pistil), to ensure bees can still enjoy that flower for a bit longer.
+This supports the life cycle of the plant.
+I love giving offerings of my hair to the plant, which like flowers, grows on me and can be plucked like a petal.
+I use my breath as a prayer of gratitude onto my hair offering, and gently wind it onto a branch.
+I love scattering dried flowers on the ground as an offering gift to Mother Earth, in gratitude for her abundance and for my many blessings.

 Leave a comment